Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface/index.md

 timing_manager_enable_sensor(AMDS_1);
 ```

-To learn more about how to enable sensors and how to configure triggering, please follow the [Sensor Feedback tutorial](/getting-started/tutorials/sensor-feedback/index.md), or the advanced [Sensor Configuration tutorial](/getting-started/advanced-tutorials/sensor-configuration/index.md).
+To learn more about how to enable sensors and how to configure triggering, please follow the [Timing & Sensors tutorial](/getting-started/tutorials/sensors/index.md).

 ## Requesting and Retrieving Data from the AMDS